techidaily/site-win11-tips/source/_posts/enhancing-usability-faster-uninstall-options-in-win.md

 ![The Powerful Uninstall option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/powerful-uninstall-option-1.jpg)

  You'll notice that the IOBit Uninstaller window in which the**Powerful Uninstall** option opens also includes an**Automatically remove residual files** setting.
 Selecting that checkbox will enable a more thorough removal of the program by deleting any leftover residual files and registry keys it leaves behind.
-That's an option worth selecting before clicking**Uninstall** to[erase junk files](https://www.makeuseof.com/windows-10-remove-junk-files/) .
+That's an option worth selecting before clicking**Uninstall** to [erase junk files](https://www.makeuseof.com/windows-10-remove-junk-files/) .

 ![The Automatically remove residual files checkbox](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/automatically-remove-residual-files-option-1.jpg)